isal91/loan-service/README.md

 **Investment Status Logic:**
 - **`invested`**: The investment request was successful.
 Funds have been deducted, the loan's `total_invested` has been updated, and the transaction is committed atomically.
-- *(Note: Intermediate states like `process` or `paid` are reserved for future asynchronous/message-queue implementations.
-The synchronous backend does not store `failed` records to prevent database bloat.
-The Frontend is expected to handle analytic tracking (e.g., via MoEngage) by interpreting the specific `code` field returned in the HTTP response).*

 ### `pockets`
 Tracks separate balances for different sources of funds.